SkroxiousDM/2d12GameSystem/docs/02-cultures-backgrounds-and-roles.md

-# 2 Cultures, Backgrounds, and Roles
+# 2 Cultures, Backgrounds,Class and Roles

 Character creation in the 2d12 system is built in three stages.
 Each stage contributes **4 attribute points**, for a total of **12 points** distributed before the player assigns their final 4 points freely.
 No single attribute may exceed **5** at character creation.